MHBalsmeier/GAME_archived/README.md

 * Gassmann, A. (2013), A global hexagonal C‐grid non‐hydrostatic dynamical core (ICON‐IAP) designed for energetic consistency.
 Q.J.R.
 Meteorol.
 Soc., 139: 152-175. doi:10.1002/qj.1960
 * Gassmann, A. Discretization of generalized Coriolis and friction terms on the deformed hexagonal C‐grid.
 Q J RMeteorol Soc.
 2018; 144: 2038– 2053. https://doi.org/10.1002/qj.3294

+Lots of the derivations can also be found in my textbook on Theoretical Meteorology (in German): [Kompendium Theoretische Meteorologie](https://raw.githubusercontent.com/MHBalsmeier/kompendium/master/kompendium.pdf)